exakat/exakat-docs/Reference/Rules/Traits/CouldUseTrait.rst

 	:og:description: The following classes have been found implementing all of a trait's methods : it could use this trait, and remove duplicated code
 	:og:url: https://exakat.readthedocs.io/en/latest/Reference/Rules/Could Use Trait.html
 	:og:locale: en
-The following classes have been found implementing all of a trait's methods : it could use this trait, and remove duplicated code.
+.. raw:: html	<script type="application/ld+json">{"@context":"https:\/\/schema.org","@graph":[{"@type":"WebPage","@id":"https:\/\/php-tips.readthedocs.io\/en\/latest\/Reference\/Rules\/Traits\/CouldUseTrait.html","url":"https:\/\/php-tips.readthedocs.io\/en\/latest\/Reference\/Rules\/Traits\/CouldUseTrait.html","name":"Could Use Trait","isPartOf":{"@id":"https:\/\/www.exakat.io\/"},"datePublished":"Tue, 28 Jan 2025 15:14:39 +0000","dateModified":"Tue, 28 Jan 2025 15:14:39 +0000","description":"The following classes have been found implementing all of a trait's methods : it could use this trait, and remove duplicated code","inLanguage":"en-US","potentialAction":[{"@type":"ReadAction","target":["https:\/\/exakat.readthedocs.io\/en\/latest\/Could Use Trait.html"]}]},{"@type":"WebSite","@id":"https:\/\/www.exakat.io\/","url":"https:\/\/www.exakat.io\/","name":"Exakat","description":"Smart PHP static analysis","inLanguage":"en-US"}]}</script>The following classes have been found implementing all of a trait's methods : it could use this trait, and remove duplicated code.

 The comparison between the class methods' and the trait's methods are based on token.
 They may yield some false-positives.